cschatzm/ESM267_Assignment3/README.md

 5) Finally it was submitted via link to url.

-## These notes were saved here for future editing with markup script.
+## These lines below this header were notes saved here for future editing with markup script.

 - Bulleted
 - List